ThiagoThalisson/LPISTemplate/.github/README.md

 > Agilely develop pages with it's utility CSS on classes making things faster and lighter.

 **Astro**
-> Less javascript, island and the possibility to use other librarys and frameworks makes it the most flexible and performance rewarding choice.
+> Less javascript, island and the possibility to use other libraries and frameworks makes it the most flexible and performance rewarding choice.